jonathanrdelgado/SublimeTodoReview/README.markdown

 # Usage
 Simply open your Sublime Text 3 Command Pallet and find the `TodoReview: Generate List` command.
 This will, as the name explains, generate your TODO List.
 You can then use these results to jump to the corresponding result.
+Additionally, you can right click a folder in your sidebar and select TodoReview to scan only files in that folder.

 ## Navigating results
 Once the list is generated, as a swift coder, you must naturally want to navigate it with your keyboard, right?
 Well you are in luck!